If the high limit switch in a furnace keeps tripping, the most common cause is a lack of airflow.

 Why Does the High Limit Switch Shut Off the Furnace?

-The high limit switch is a safety feature, so the heat exchanger does not overheat and crack.
+The high limit switch is a safety feature, created so the heat exchanger does not overheat and crack.

 The heat exchanger is a metal chamber where the flames burn heating and keep the gases separate from the air going into a home.